mclellac/tools/cipher/cimplecipher/README.md

 ### Vigenère Cipher
 A polyalphabetic substitution cipher that uses a keyword to determine the shift for each letter.

-## Error Handling
-- If the input file cannot be read or is empty, the program will display an error message.
-- If a required key for the Vigenère cipher is missing, the program will notify the user.

 ## Limitations
 - The brute force feature for the Vigenère cipher is limited to a maximum key length, which defaults to 10 but can be configured via the command-line option.